OpenDAoC/OpenDAoC-Core/README.md

 This section provides the commands necessary for both building and running a DoL server locally.

-1. Launch the Terminal or PowerShell, navigate to `/OpenDAoC-Core/` and type `dotnet build DOLLinux.sln`.
+1. Launch the Terminal or PowerShell, navigate to the `/OpenDAoC-Core/` directory and type `dotnet build DOLLinux.sln`.
 This builds the DoL server on your machine. <!-- This may take several minutes to complete. -->
-2. Enter the command `dotnet run --project DOLServer` to launch the server, making it accessible to player logins. <!-- This may take several minutes to complete. -->
+2. If the build was successful, now enter the command `dotnet run --project DOLServer` to launch the server, making it accessible to player logins. <!-- This may take several minutes to complete. -->

 Congratulations!
 You're now running an instance of OpenDAoC on your machine.